 4. Select the attributes of a lead that you want to fill with each question, as shown here:

 Note!
 The Matrix and Ranking question types in Typeform are currently not supported by this integration.
-The "other" option of the Multiple Choice question in Typeform is also not supported, and using it can cause the integration to stop working.

-5. The Typeform app will help filter out any Salesforce fields that are incompatible, based on what the question types of the form.
+5. The Typeform app will help filter out any Salesforce fields that are incompatible, based on the question types of the form.